Winter is just around the corner. Soon, the chilly air will start seeping in around your windows again and your heating bills will rise.

 Energy-efficient windows minimize the cold drafts you feel in your house.

 Beyond temperature regulation, energy-efficient windows prevent mold growth and reduce the amount of dust, dirt, and insects that get into your home.

 Did you know that electricity generated by fossil-fueled power plants is the leading cause of carbon monoxide in our atmosphere?

-That’s right - replacing outdated windows with energy-efficient windows may be one of the best things you can do for the environment.
+That’s right - replacing outdated windows with energy-efficient windows not only helps you, it helps the environment.

 Energy-efficient windows allow you to use less energy to heat and cool your home.
 Lower demand for energy means that power plants use fewer resources and become less dependent on fossil fuels, which are becoming increasingly scarce and costly.